GrgoMariani/CABPP/README.md

 ## Project Description
 I already did something similar in Python which you can check in my other repo.
 This would be a good start to learn about how this programming pattern works.

 Goal of this project would be to use the documentation as the code.

-The graphs serve as the behaviour logic of each c++ module.
-Each module has its own state it executes when changed on a specific command.
+The graphs serve as the behaviour logic of each C++ dll module.
+Each module has its own states it executes when changed on a specific command.

 Macros are included in the common folder headers.

 ## Graphs
 I included the possibility to add one of two types of graphs:
-- __Directed__
-- __Fully connected__ (complete)
+- __Directed__ : when your module must follow certain design flow.
+Every module starts from the __\_start\___ state.
+- __Fully connected__ : also called complete.
+When using this graph type it is best to follow the REST design principles.
+This kind of graph does not need to have edges as it assumes every node is connected to every other node.
+The command to execute the given node is the same as the name of the node.

 ## Example included
 The current example implements a completely simplicated TCP socket server, where one module handles all the socket connections while the other module handles the message to be sent to each client.